Saint Paul College Student Handbook

 Any institution refund calculated within the first four weeks of school term will be applied to the student's account to reduce the student's share of the Return of Title IV Funds.

+Any unearned Title IV funds must be returned to Federal Student Aid within 45 days of the withdrawal determination date.
 Funds returned to the federal government are used to reduce the federal program amount for which funds were disbursed.
 Funds are returned in the following order:

 - Unsubsidized Federal Direct Loan